-Table 5.138: WebInlineFinishing - Input Resources
+Table 5.138: WebInlineFinishing - Input Resources (Sheet 2 of 2)

-NAME DESCRIPTION Component Printed webs or ribbons, which will be processed by the WebInlineFinishing process.
-Layout?
+NAME DESCRIPTION Layout ?
 Defines how the surfaces of the bindery signatures of a single job or jobs are placed onto the web(s) or sheet(s).
 This information MAY be used for counting the amount of components produced.
-WebInlineFinishingParams Additional parameters for production are described by WebInlineFinishingParams .
+WebInlineFinishingParams Additional parameters for production are described by WebInlineFinishingParams.
 Generic Input Resources See Table 5.1 Generic Input ResourceSets for additional input resources that are valid for all process types.